ParthChatupale/AgriSensePro/INTEGRATION_GUIDE.md

 ## ✅ Implementation Complete

-This guide provides all code changes, SQL migrations, and testing instructions for integrating persistent user crop and location into Agrisense.
+This guide provides all code changes, SQL migrations, and testing instructions for integrating persistent user crop and location into KrushiRakshak.

 ---